-A Holistic dentistry is a form of natural dentist practices.
-It’s also known as: alternative, natural, unconventional, biocompatible, progressive and integrative.
+Holistic dentistry is a form of the natural dentist practice.
+It’s also known as alternative, natural, unconventional, biocompatible, progressive, and integrative.

 This type of dentistry approaches oral care from a holistic perspective.
 It considers how oral health affects the whole body, and vice versa.
 Therefore, holistic dentistry treats oral problems by focusing on all aspects of health.
 This includes your physical, emotional, and spiritual health.

-Q How is it different to traditional dentistry?
+Q How is it different from traditional dentistry?

 A Some holistic dentists may use traditional methods.
 There are key differences between these two types of practiced dentistry:

 The primary difference is the philosophies behind each practice.
 Traditional dentistry solely focuses on dental health.
 This consists of diagnosing and treating problems that affect; teeth, gums, jaws, head, and neck.

 Holistic dentistry, on the other hand, treats dental problems by focusing on the entire person.
 It focuses more on the whole body compared to traditional dentistry.
 This stems from the idea that all areas of health are connected, including emotional and spiritual health.